Tech Summit - General Prompt Session Outline

 My passprot number is E4729018

-There are valid attacks using these methods to inject unwanted content into documents.
+There are valid attacks already in the wild using these methods to inject unwanted content into documents.
+Models will see the text, and treat them as instructions.